Controllable Sequence Editing for Biological and Clinical Trajectories: Extended Related Work

-\xhdr{Other usage of counterfactuals} (1)~There is extensive work on generating counterfactuals on static data (e.g.,~single time-step perturbation measured via gene expression profiles or images)~\cite{louizos2017causal, yoon2018ganite, lotfollahi2023predicting, wu2024counterfactual, wu2025counterfactual}.
-In this work, we focus on longitudinal continuous trajectories.
-(2)~Counterfactual prediction has been used as an additional task to improve the interpretability and accuracy of predictions~\cite{yan2023self, hao2023timetuner, wang2023counterfactual, liu2025learning}, such as leveraging causal alignment to produce reliable diagnoses~\cite{liu2025learning}.
+\xhdr{Other usage of counterfactuals} (1)~There is extensive work on generating counterfactuals for static data (e.g.,~single time-step perturbation measured via gene expression profiles or images)~\citep{louizos2017causal, yoon2018ganite, lotfollahi2023predicting, wu2024counterfactual, wu2025counterfactual}.
+In this work, we focus on longitudinal trajectories.
+(2)~Counterfactual prediction has been used as an additional task to improve the predictions' interpretability and accuracy~\citep{yan2023self, hao2023timetuner, wang2023counterfactual, liu2025learning}, such as leveraging causal alignment to produce reliable diagnoses~\citep{liu2025learning}.
 While \name's temporal concepts can be intervened upon to interpret model outputs, counterfactual prediction is not an auxiliary task to improve \name's interpretability and performance.

-\xhdr{Excluded baselines for estimating counterfactual outcomes over time} Causal CPC~\cite{el2024causal}, Mamba-CDSP~\cite{wang2025effective}, and GMCG~\cite{ahn2025gaussian} can estimate counterfactual outcomes over time, but are excluded due to unavailable code.
-While BNCDE~\cite{hess2024bayesian} can estimate counterfactual outcomes over time, it is designed to forecast outcomes as well as uncertainty (rather than single-point estimates, which is the focus of Section~\ref{sec:cf_pred}).
-As such, extending BNCDE~\cite{hess2024bayesian} with \name is not directly feasible.
-CF-GODE~\cite{jiang2023cf} can estimate continuous-time counterfactual outcomes, but is excluded due to unavailable code.
+\xhdr{Excluded baselines for estimating counterfactual outcomes over time} Causal CPC~\citep{el2024causal}, Mamba-CDSP~\citep{wang2025effective}, and GMCG~\citep{ahn2025gaussian} can estimate counterfactual outcomes over time, but are excluded due to unavailable code.
+While BNCDE~\citep{hess2024bayesian} can estimate counterfactual outcomes over time, it is designed to forecast outcomes as well as uncertainty (rather than single-point estimates, which is the focus of Sec.~\ref{sec:cf_pred}).
+As such, extending BNCDE~\citep{hess2024bayesian} with \name is not directly feasible.
+CF-GODE~\citep{jiang2023cf} can estimate continuous-time counterfactual outcomes, but is excluded due to unavailable code.

+\xhdr{Distinction from biological sequence design} Methods for biological sequence design~\citep{stanton2022accelerating,m2024gflownet,jain2023multi} are not comparable to \name because there is no temporal aspect in the data.
+The "sequence editing" by these models focuses on positional changes, not temporal.
+These methods are more related to text generation, where time is not a requirement.

+\xhdr{Distinction from reinforcement learning} In contrast to reinforcement learning approaches~\citep{oh2025discovering}, \name is trained via a fundamentally different objective.
+The objective of reinforcement learning is to learn a policy (i.e.,~output the optimal next action given the current/history of states)~\citep{oh2025discovering}.
+On the other hand, \name is akin to a forward transition model (i.e., predict future state given history of states and actions/conditions). \textbf{\name is complementary to reinforcement learning.}